drinkataco/location-events-api/README.md

 Terraform IaC is located in the [./tf](./tf) directory.
 To deploy you must:

 1. Have an AWS profile set up in your local session
-1. Initialise default variables (take a peak at [./tf/variables.tf](./tf/variables.tf)  to see what you can set) in a file ./terraform.tfvars.json.
+2. Initialise default variables (take a peak at [./tf/variables.tf](./tf/variables.tf)  to see what you can set) in a file ./terraform.tfvars.json.
 A selection:
   - `k8s_docker_registry` must be set to authorise with github to pull the docker container
   - `k8s_secret_env_file` location of .env file for kubernetes (defaulted to `../.env`)
   - `aws_region` region of resources (defaulted to `eu-west-1`)
   - `env_name` resource prefix (defaulted to `ecoapi`)
-1. Run `terraform init` and `terraform apply`
+3. Run `terraform init` and `terraform apply`

 ### Post-deployment steps

 TODO: this will be automated!

-1. Add EKS cluster to .kube/config with `aws eks update-kubeconfig --name ecoapi` (where name is your cluster name)
+1. Add EKS cluster to your local .kube/config with `aws eks update-kubeconfig --name ecoapi` (where name is your cluster name) and use it with `kubectl config set-context [cluster]`
-1. Deploy Kubernetes Cluster (note: you may want to change the kustomization patch location in [./k8s/kustomization.yaml](./k8s/kustomization.yaml) first) with `kubectl apply ./k8s`
+1. Deploy Kubernetes Cluster (note: you may want to change the kustomization patch location in [./k8s/kustomization.yaml](./k8s/kustomization.yaml) first) with `kubectl apply -k ./k8s`
-1. Fetch the loadbalancer EXTERNAL IP for access using `kubectl get svc -A` - you may want to use this to drop behind Route53 too
+1. Fetch the loadbalancer EXTERNAL IP for access using `kubectl get svc -A` - you may want to use this to drop behind Route53 too!
 1. Add your AWS user to kubernetes aws-auth config - [https://veducate.co.uk/aws-console-permission-eks-cluster/](https://veducate.co.uk/aws-console-permission-eks-cluster/) to view K8s resources in EKS

 ## CI/CD